SDM-Net: A Simple and Effective Model for Generalized Zero-Shot Learning: Conclusion

 \section{Conclusion}

-We proposed a discriminative GZSL/ZSL classifier with visual-to-semantic mapping and cross-entropy loss.
-During training, while Z-Softmax learns a seen class, it is simultaneously soft labeled with the information about similar unseen classes based on semantic class attributes.
-Soft-labeling offers a trade-off between seen and unseen accuracies and provides the capability to adjust these accuracies based on the particular application.
-We achieve a state-of-the-art performance, for both ZSL and GZSL, on all four ZSL benchmark datasets while keeping the model simple and efficient.
+We proposed a discriminative GZSL classifier with visual-to-semantic mapping and cross-entropy loss.
+During training, while SDM is trained on a seen class, it simultaneously learns similar unseen classes through probability distribution based on semantic similarity.
+We construct similarity distribution on unseen classes which allows us to learn both seen and unseen signatures simultaneously via a simple architecture.
+Our proposed similarity distribution matching strategy along with cross-entropy loss leads to a novel regularization via generalized similarity-based weighted cross-entropy loss that can successfully tackle GZSL problem.
+SDM offers a trade-off between seen and unseen accuracies and provides the capability to adjust these accuracies based on the particular application.
+We achieve competitive performance with state-of-the-art methods in GZSL setting, on all five ZSL benchmark datasets while keeping the model simple, efficient and easy to train.